mcelrath/braidcoin/braidpool_spec.md

 The purpose of this data is to gather higher resolution timestamps than are possible if the timestamp was committed.
-All Braidpool timestamps are 64-bit fields as milliseconds since the Unix epoch.
+All Braidpool timestamps are 64-bit fields as milliseconds since the Unix epoch [kp]You can simply say unix timestamps.[/kp].
 When a block header is sent to mining devices, many manufacturers' mining devices do not return for quite some time (10-60 seconds) while they compute the hash, which causes PoW-mined timestamps to be delayed by this amount.
 Adding timestamps when parents were seen by the node and a timestamp when the bead was broadcast allows the braid to compute bead times with much higher precision.
 Though the data is uncommitted in the PoW header, it is signed by a key that is committed in the PoW header, so third parties cannot falsify these timestamps.

+[kp]

+> Adding timestamps when parents were seen by the node and a timestamp when the
+> bead was broadcast allows the braid to compute bead times with much higher
+> precision.

+Why is this important?
+Let's explain that before we provide a solution to the problem.

+[/kp]

 ## Share Value

 A great many [share payout
 algorithms](https://medium.com/luxor/mining-pool-payment-methods-pps-vs-pplns-ac699f44149f)

+[kp]
+Add referent to Meni Rosenfeld's work here: https://arxiv.org/abs/1112.4980 [/kp]

 have been proposed and used by pools.
 Because Braidpool will not collect fees and has no source of funds other than block rewards with which pay hashers, it will use the **Full Proportional** method, meaning that all rewards and fees are